 Small Area Income and Poverty Estimates (SAIPE) is one of several sources of income and poverty data available from the Census Bureau.
-Other sources include the Annual Social and Economic Supplement to the Current Population Survey (CPS ASEC), the American Community Survey (ACS), the Survey of Income and Program Participation (SIPP), and the Census 2000 long form.
+Other sources include the Annual Social and Economic Supplement to the Current Population Survey (CPS ASEC), the American Community Survey (ACS), the Survey of Income and Program Participation (SIPP), and the long forms from the 1960-2000 decennial censuses.
 Each of these sources differs from the others in various ways, such as the length and detail of its questionnaire, the number of households included (sample size), and the methodology used to collect and process the data.